Kellykk11/Kellykk11/README.md

 - 👋 Hi, I'm Kelly.
 - 🌱 I'm currently working towards a master's degree in Computational and Data Analysis (STEM) at Columbia University.
 - 👀 In addition to this, I'm a student fellow of both the GHC (Grace Hopper Conference) and Tapia Conference and an active member of the AWS She Builds CloudUp program.
-- 👩‍🎓 On my journey to becoming a full-stack developer, I've successfully completed the Software Development Engineer Boot Camp.
+- 👩‍🎓 On my journey to becoming a full-stack developer, I've successfully completed the Software Development Engineer Boot Camp and have undertaken Computer Science courses at Columbia Engineering School.
-- 👩‍💻 And have undertaken Computer Science courses at Columbia Engineering School.
+- 👩‍💻 Alongside my academic pursuits, I've been dedicating time to earning multiple professional certifications and engaging in personal projects.

 - 💻 I have proficiency in various programming languages such as Java, JavaScript, Python, Go, and Kotlin.
 - ✨ I'm also well-versed with Cloud Platforms like AWS and GCP and have substantial experience with databases (both SQL and NoSQL) and open-source technologies, including Elasticsearch, React, and NodeJS.